canardos/bake-n-flow/README.md

 - Manual override controls
 - Touch screen control

+**This repo contains the firmware and PCB design.**

 **See [custom electronics projects at duk.io](https://www.duk.io/blog/electronics-projects/) for full project details.**

 https://github.com/canardos/bake-n-flow/assets/14832310/401d4c1e-f360-4829-90d8-4b5ea61bf341

 ## Build

 The project uses the [PlatformIO](https://platformio.org/) dependency management/build system.
-If you have PlatformIO installed, executing the `run` command in the root folder should be all that is required for a successful build.
+If you have PlatformIO installed, executing the `run` command in the root folder *should* 🙏 be all that is required for a successful build.
 The `platformio.ini` file contains the required configuration and PlatformIO will download the required platform dependencies and toolchain.

 **1. Clone repo and download submodules**